The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders

-Having the widthes of the double charged Higgs, for the processes $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(l=e,\;\tau)$ the contributions relating to Fig.~\ref{FllllDC} should be added to those relating to Fig.~\ref{Fllll}, so as to have the total amplitude formulated as Eq.~(\ref{eq13}).
-Then the amplitude can be squared absolutely by summing up the lepton spins in the initial and final states.
-Neglecting the charged lepton masses which is turned from the square of $\mathcal{O}_i^{XY},\;(i=1,...,7)$ defined in Eq.~(\ref{eq14}), the result can be simplified as follows
+Based on the total amplitude formulated as Eq.~(\ref{eq13}), the amplitude can be squared absolutely by summing up the lepton spins in the initial and final states.
+Neglecting the charged lepton masses which is turned out from the square of $\mathcal{O}_i^{XY}\, (i=1,...,7)$, those in Eq.~(\ref{eq14}), the result can be simplified as

 Now the cross section of LFV di-lepton processes can be written as